-We have continued to analyze our item groups for product-specific risks and found that more complex products, which consist of many different ingredients, have an increased risk of excessive overtime.
-Article groups that have specific or multiple finishing processes always have a higher risk of overtime, as processes can be delayed there.
-For the article groups caps, accessories (except socks), jackets, shorts and trousers, which we currently produce in China, we are trying to reduce the processes for printing and washing, as we have to reckon with increased impacts on health and the environment due to a lack of standards.
-Finishing processes that involve a lot of manual labor, such as hand embroidery, for example: Hand embroidery, which have an increased risk of home labor, are excluded by us.
-Sandblasting" is also prohibited in our collections due to a very high health risk.
+10% 85% 15% 15% 8% 60% Organic Cotton Sustainable Fabrics Recycled Synthetic Conventional Fabrics Synthetic Mix Recycled Organic Mix Viscose / Lenzing found that more complex products, which consist of many different ingredients, have (Global Organic Textile Standard) and GRS (Global Recycled Standard), we can ensure an increased risk of excessive overtime. that these raw materials are based on socially Article groups that have specific or multiple finishing processes always have a higher risk of overtime, as processes can be delayed there.
+For the article groups caps, accessories to continually reduce the sourcing of critical (except socks), jackets, shorts and trousers, raw materials and thereby increase the use which we currently produce in China, we are trying to reduce the processes for future production facilities, we also ensure printing and washing, as we have to reckon that we only work with suppliers that have a with increased impacts on health and the environment due to a lack of standards.
+Finishing processes that involve a lot of Thanks to our Fair Wear membership, we manual labor, such as hand embroidery, for have better data available for the "wet example: Hand embroidery, which have an processes and finishing" and "ready-made increased risk of home labor, are excluded garments" stages of the supply chain.
+The by us.
+Sandblasting" is also prohibited in our risks occurring there correspond to the risks collections due to a very high health risk. for countries and production sites.